prakhardubey2002/RustPractise/README.md

 }
 ```
 ## Conditionals in rust
-If,Else condition are same in rust as other language only difference is that condition does'nt have parenthesis
+If,Else,while,for condition are same in rust as other language only difference is that condition does'nt have parenthesis
 ```Rust
 fn main(){
    let n:u8=4;